-- Lower the Electrical Tray.

-- Turn the Gas Cock off.

-- Pull off the electrical connector from the Multifunctional Control.

-- Release the pilot feed tube.

-- Undo the four shoulder bolts at each end of the valve.

-TAKE CARE TO SUPPORT THE VALVE AS IT IS RELEASED.

-- Replacement is the reverse. - When secure, attach a manometer to the burner pressure tapping on the right hand side of the valve. - Turn on gas and electrical supply. - Set burner gas pressure with the adjuster beneath the rubber cap on the underside of the Multifunctional Control. - The gas valve opens in two steps, the first low-rate step can be adjusted to the required 5 mBar in the following manner. - Remove the plug from 'Port B'.
+- Remove the Electrical Tray. - Turn the Gas Cock off. - Pull off the electrical connector from the Multifunctional Control. - Release the pilot feed tube. - Undo the four shoulder bolts at each end of the valve. - TAKE CARE TO SUPPORT THE VALVE AS IT IS RELEASED. - Replacement is the reverse. - When secure, attach a manometer to the burner pressure tapping on the right hand side of the valve. - Turn on gas and electrical supply. - The gas valve opens in two steps, the first low-rate step can be adjusted to the required 8 mBar in the following manner. - Remove the plug from 'Port B'.
 With a finger sealing 'Port B', start boiler and observe pressure, adjust with 'Step opening adjuster'.

-Note: The step opening action takes 20 seconds to reset after each operation.
+Note: The step opening action takes 20 - seconds to reset after each operation.